strategineer/personal-website/content/books/2023-06-23/index.md

     - "fantasy"
     - "comic"
 ---
 Going Postal is my favorite Terry Pratchett novel.
-I'm facepalming right now.
+I'm facepalming right now for not writing my thoughts down about this book.

 <!--more-->